pydio/cells-sdk-java/README.md

 ## Legacy note

-This reposirtory has been forked from [this legacy repo in Pydio's code base](https://github.com/pydio/pydio-sdk-java-v2).
+This repository has been forked from [this legacy repo in Pydio's code base](https://github.com/pydio/pydio-sdk-java-v2).